Good morning, and thanks for visiting Midnightdrummer.com today!

 It should look like this:

-- The next step is to prepare the top hi hat cymbal and mount it onto your hi hat rod.
+- The next step is to prepare the top hi-hat cymbal and mount it onto your hi-hat rod.

 Don’t forget to use the littler rubber protector between the screw and the cymbal to avoid scratching the surface.

-Now you can attach the rest of the hi hat clutch on top of it.
+Now you can attach the rest of the hi-hat clutch on top of it.
 When finished, it should look like this:

-Now you can put the top hi hat cymbal including the clutch onto the hi hat rod.
+Now you can put the top hi-hat cymbal including the clutch onto the hi-hat rod.

 When done correctly, it looks like this:

 Still, there’s a lot to write about the tom toms and the stand tom (also floor tom, low tom).

-Sometimes drum sets come with more or less tom toms and / or floor toms depending on the music style and sounds the drummer needs to have at his / hers hands.
+Sometimes drum sets come with more or less tom toms and / or floor toms depending on the music style and the sounds the drummer needs to have at his / hers hands.